-Options provided by Microsoft (as mentioned earlier), allows users to store the data, share the datasets, schedule for data refresh and also to publish visualizations to the cloud for the other users to access.
-Microsoft Power BI services provide large numbers of content packs that allow access, formatting and also to visualize data from very famous SaaS applications (Software as a Service).
+Options provided by Microsoft (as mentioned earlier), allows users to store the data, share the datasets, schedule for data refresh, and also publish visualizations to the cloud for the other users to access.
+Microsoft Power BI services provide large numbers of content packs that allow access, formatting, and also to visualize data from very famous SaaS applications (Software as a Service).
 To be very precise on the content packs, they include already built dashboards for the users to kick-start with analysis.
 Microsoft Power BI provides content packs from SaaS providers like GitHub and the like.

-Sisense BI is an end-to-end Business Intelligence platform that has a very strong emphasis on the capabilities of the tool to the end users.
+Sisense BI is an end-to-end Business Intelligence platform that has a very strong emphasis on the capabilities of the tool to the end-users.
 One of the best areas that Sisense BI has worked upon is the mashup ability of data from various other data sources.
 This can be achieved by just dragging and dropping the manipulation.
 It provides a visual interface by creating relationships between data sources.
 Sisense BI has the capabilities of more sophisticated data ingestion which by far is provided by traditional Business Intelligence solutions only.

-BOARD is the best available option that fits for being called an end-to-end Business Intelligence platforms.
-BOARD has all the mundane features that any traditional Business Intelligence software has, and in addition to those features it also has the ability to some of these activities like budgeting, financial planning, business strategy management, revenue forecast, simulation of business outcomes and etc. Most of the features that we have discussed that BOARD has, are usually identified in a Corporate Performance Management software (CPM) which generally don’t exist in a data visualization software.
+BOARD is the best available option that fits being called an end-to-end Business Intelligence platform.
+BOARD has all the mundane features that any traditional Business Intelligence software has, and in addition to those features it also has the ability to some of these activities like budgeting, financial planning, business strategy management, revenue forecast, simulation of business outcomes and etc. Most of the features that we have discussed that BOARD has are usually identified in a Corporate Performance Management software (CPM) which generally don’t exist in a data visualization software.

 Having said that, BOARD provides all the interactive capabilities that any other Business Intelligence software provides from the list that we are going through right now.
-It is a wonderful option for businesses that look for an amalgam of features both from a traditional and a modern Business Intelligence software.
+It is a wonderful option for businesses that look for an amalgam of features both from traditional and modern Business Intelligence software.
 BOARD finds its usage into Production like scenarios as well than the more stripped down tool that are targeted only for data discovery.
 It also has many CPM features that require top-down planning tools to plan corporate strategies and financial performance.

 IBM Cognos is an integrated Business Intelligence package that provides an extensive range of functionality to help people understand their organization’s data.
-Everyone in an organization can use IBM cognos to create or view business reports, analyze data, and monitor metrics and events so they can make business decisions effectively.
+Everyone in an organization can use IBM Cognos to create or view business reports, analyze data, and monitor metrics and events so they can make business decisions effectively.

-IBM Cognos analytics is similar to Tableau and is very useful for enterprise customers.
-It is a self-service BI tool and supports functionality of all the devices and features web-based delivery.
+IBM Cognos Analytics is similar to Tableau and is very useful for enterprise customers.
+It is a self-service BI tool and supports the functionality of all the devices and features web-based delivery.
 Users have the advantage of creating online and offline reports that can provide information even when the systems are down.

 Cognos also provides data visualizations interactively that enable users to find errors and rectify them immediately.
 It makes information transparent and helps you with departmental data silos.
 Cognos has the capability to handle supply chain and inventory that allows companies to manage materials more intelligently.

-Oracle business intelligence enterprise edition (OBIEE) is a BI tool developed by Oracle, and offers competitive intelligence platforms.
+Oracle business intelligence enterprise edition (OBIEE) is a BI tool developed by Oracle and offers competitive intelligence platforms.
 OBIEE features visual analysis tools with quick in-memory processing extracted from various data sources.
-Users have the advantage of seamless analytics for both on-premise and web based systems, and additionally, it is integrated with Oracle’s voice-recognition feature.
+Users have the advantage of seamless analytics for both on-premise and web-based systems, and additionally, it is integrated with Oracle’s voice-recognition feature.